 The Company's Facilities in a typical Transmission Easement include underground components that are not readily apparent at the ground surface.
 For example, certain structure subsurface foundations flare horizontally away from the base of the above-ground portion of the structure.
-In addition, most transmission structures include counterpoise.
+In addition, some transmission structures include counterpoise.
 Counterpoise is a type of underground cable electrode used to ground transmission-line towers and structures.
-It typically is a system of copper, copper coated steel or aluminum wire buried at uniform depth, consisting of several separate legs originating at the base of the structure and spreading out in a radial pattern to a distance of 50 feet or more.
+It typically is a system of copper, copper coated steel or aluminum wire buried at uniform depth, consisting of several separate legs originating at the base of the structure and spreading out in a radial pattern to a distance of fifty (50) feet or more.
 Ground rods and/or ground cages may also be part of this system.
 In addition to these underground improvements, above ground facilities are designed and built based upon existing topography and elevations.
 Changes in topography or elevation can pose a danger to people and property.
-Therefore, before grading or digging in a Transmission Easement, you should (a) contact a Rights of Way Management Representative listed at the end of these Guidelines and (b) dial 811 for the appropriate "call before you dig" center (Virginia 811 aka Miss Utility; North Carolina 811 aka NC811).
+Therefore, before grading or digging in a Transmission Easement, you should (a) contact a Rights of Way Management Representative listed at the end of these Guidelines and (b) dial 811 for the appropriate "call before you dig" center.
 When grading or digging within a Transmission Easement:

-- The owner or Requestor must maintain the required Company defined clearances from the ground to the maximum sag of the line. - The owner or Requestor must maintain a minimum island of undisturbed natural material with a radius of fifty (50) feet at the ground surface around all Facilities. - The slope ratios (normally 3:1 or less) and transmission line access must be designated by Right of Way Management Electric Transmission. - An access lane (a minimum of twenty (20) feet in width) along the Rights of Way and to Company Facilities must be maintained at all times. - If any counterpoise (ground wire buried 18 to 24 inches deep) is damaged, cut or severed, the property owner must notify the Rights of Way Management Representative immediately so necessary repairs can be made by the Company at the expense of the responsible party. - All approved grading plans must be verified upon completion by a certified topographic survey to be submitted to the Company within 45 days. - If it is determined that any grading was not performed as approved, then the Requestor shall be responsible for all costs involved with correcting the deviation from the approved grading requirements.
+- The owner or Requestor must maintain the required Company defined clearances from the ground to the maximum sag of the line. - The owner or Requestor must maintain a minimum island of undisturbed natural material with a radius of fifty (50) feet at the ground surface around all Facilities.
+This limitation, however, shall in no event exceed, and is limited to, the area within the Easement. - The slope ratios (normally 3:1 or less) and transmission line access must be designated by Right of Way Management Electric Transmission. - An access lane (a minimum of twenty (20) feet in width) along the Rights of Way and to Company Facilities must be maintained at all times. - If any counterpoise (ground wire buried 18 to 24 inches deep) is damaged, cut or severed, the property owner must notify the Rights of Way Management Representative immediately so necessary repairs can be made by the Company at the expense of the responsible party. - All approved grading plans must be verified upon completion by a certified topographic survey to be submitted to the Company within forty-five (45) days. - If it is determined that any grading was not performed as approved, then the Requestor shall be responsible for all costs involved with correcting the deviation from the approved grading requirements.